imndevmodeai/ResonantiA-v3/specifications/quantum_utils.md

     Normalizes a list or NumPy array into a valid quantum state vector (L2 norm = 1).
     Optionally multiplies by an amplitude factor before normalization.
     Ensures the output is a 1D complex NumPy array.
+    NOW ENHANCED: Can return Qiskit Statevector object for better integration.
     """
 ```